svellozzi/urlShortenerBundle/README.md

 urlShortenerBundle
 ==================
 this bundle is a clone of bit.ly functionnality.
-The bundle is not finished.
-Main functionnalitty is working.
+The bundle is working.
+A small Admin page has beeen created.
-The admin/code comments and unit should be done.
+The code comments and unit should be done.

+enjoy !